 Utopia says hello.
 A scenario in which autonomous vehicles dominate the roads and warn each other of dangers, and parking problems, as well as traffic jams, are a thing of the past - for most people this sounds like a distant future.
 In Berlin, this future is already taking place in several locations today.
 The "Digital Test Field Berlin" in the Reinickendorf district is one of these locations.
 Within 25 months, technologies for highly automated and networked driving are to be developed and tested in a typical urban scenario.
-The main objective of the key "SAFARI" project, which was launched in November 2017 and is funded by the Federal Ministry of Transport and Digital Infrastructure, is to create regulatory framework conditions and technical prerequisites for safe and convenient automated and networked driving (AND).
-A special focus of the project, which is being carried out in cooperation with renowned partners from administration, ICT research and industry, is on the exchange and updating of digital maps.
+The main objective of the key "SAFARI" project, which was launched in November 2017 and was funded by the Federal Ministry of Transport and Digital Infrastructure, was to create regulatory framework conditions and technical prerequisites for safe and convenient automated and networked driving (AND).
+A special focus of the project, which has being carried out in cooperation with renowned partners from administration, ICT research and industry, was on the exchange and updating of digital maps.
 These are regarded as one of the basic prerequisites for safe, efficient and sustainable mobility.
 High-precision map material should not only provide information about lanes, traffic infrastructure and traffic light system data; it should also be continuously corrected and supplemented by updates from automated vehicles.
 Thanks to the up-to-dateness and accuracy of this information, automated vehicles should be able to look further ahead than even the most experienced drivers would be able to.
 Barriers, for example in the event of accidents, could thus be prevented, and it should be able to optimally approach green phases at traffic lights.
 According to the theory, all this would lead to greater road safety and better traffic performance - especially if the maps were to update themselves in the end with all traffic-relevant static, partially static and dynamic content.
 The SAFARI project has now been successfully ended and has been converted into a new project of the BMVI under the title "Shuttles&Co - Autonome Shuttles & Co im digitalen Testfeld Stadtverkehr" (German).

 Visual Article: © Uhura Digital für Berlin Partner für Economics and Technology GmbH